eight04/image-picka/README.md

   - Add: support referrer when not downloading from cache.
 (Firefox 70+ only)
   - Add: ability to retry on failure.
   - Change: always use the espression compiler.
-  - Locale: update ru translation.
+  - Locale: update ru, nl translation.

 * 0.14.0 (Feb 25, 2021)